mr-jjg/package-delivery/docs/test-unit-map.md

 8. **Blank cell mirroring** – empty cells in one triangle become filled from the opposite side.
 9. **Single-entry matrix** – `[[0.0]]` handled correctly.
 10. **CSV line count** – returns accurate count across different line endings and empty files.

+## Warehouse Repository

+Responsibility:
+Stores a single global reference to the warehouse’s package index (`HashTable`) used throughout the system.
+Intended to be set once during initialization and read thereafter.

+Public surface:
+- `set_warehouse_hash(data)` – sets the global reference
+- `get_warehouse_hash()` – retrieves the stored reference

+Inputs / Outputs:
+Inputs – an initialized `HashTable` containing package data.
+Outputs – the same `HashTable` instance (reference identity preserved).

+Seams:
+- Global state can be reset for tests using `monkeypatch` or a fixture.
+- May later include a write-once guard or type check for `HashTable`.

+Edge cases:
+- Not yet protected against multiple sets.
+- Accepts any type (design choice pending).
+- Shared reference means external mutations are visible to all consumers.